DOSYCORPS/c-optihash/README.md

 - Length variant values can be adjusted in the same hashing function
 - Memory-safe with well-defined behavior
 - Minified code
+- Outputs an array of 0xF digits for fast hash table lookups
 - Output character length can be 1, 2, 4, 8, 16, 32, 64, 128, 256, 512 or 1024

 #### Funding